min2ha/ukwa-site/content/target/43655/index.en.md

   "subject": "EU Referendum"
 }

-# Landscape Institute: Polar bears or bees?
-The EU environment debate

 Article on the discussion between two MPs about the EU referendum and the impact on environmental policy, such as wildlife and agriculture.